jpchawanda1/DSA2040_Practical_Exam_Justice_444/README.md

 - We keep Country on the fact for convenience and also capture dominant country at the customer level.
 No separate GeographyDim in this build.
 - Product category is inferred via simple keywords; it can be replaced by a governed product master later.

+Why star schema over snowflake?
+Star keeps joins minimal and queries simple/fast for OLAP; denormalization (e.g., Category on ProductDim) trades a small amount of storage for better query performance and ease of use.

 ## 4) Project Structure (key items)

 - `data_warehouse_notebook/etl_task2.ipynb` – ETL: reads Excel, cleans, builds dims, loads fact, writes `retail_dw.db`.